 These are available for postgraduate students to help pay for extra costs you may have in attending your course, as a direct result of your disability.

-NHS and Social Work students could get funding from an NHS or Social Work Bursary.
+Social Work students could get funding through a Social Work Bursary.

 Students studying on a full-time postgraduate teacher training course leading to Qualified Teacher Status may be eligible for full-time undergraduate support and a Training Bursary.